-What is psychotherapy and how can it help me?
+What is psychotherapy and how can it help you?

 Throughout the years, many have asked me what psychotherapy is – and how a psychotherapist differs from a psychologist and a psychiatrist.
 If you also wonder about these things, and how psychotherapy can help you, the answers are on this page.